Bethel School District

 Eugene, OR 97402

 Welcome to Bethel School District, the third largest school district in Lane County.
 Bethel is located in northwest Eugene and is home to approximately 5,500 students.
 The district encompasses 31.7 square miles, and features bike trails, wetlands, public parks, streams and a portion of Fern Ridge Reservoir.

 Bethel School District is proud of one of the most comprehensive high school facilities in the state.
 Willamette High School, with its labs, shops, state-of-the art science building, three gymnasiums and performing arts auditorium, serves a student population of about 1,500 students in grades 9-12.
-Wil-Hi’s CTE (Career Technical Education) program is widely praised and designed to provide a plethora of choices for a wide variety of students.
+Wil-Hi’s growing CTE (Career Technical Education) program is designed to provide a plethora of choices for a wide variety of students.

 The District’s two traditional middle schools, Cascade and Shasta, offer a multitude of academic choices specially designed to meet the needs of students in grades 6-8.
 Meadow View School, a K-8 facility, opened in 1998 and still looks like – and functions as – a new school today.
 Prairie Mountain School, another modern K-8 school, opened in September 2002.
 Each school welcomes close to 750 students.

 The District’s five elementary schools include gymnasiums, media centers, computer labs and music rooms.
 Clear Lake, Danebo, Fairfield, Irving and Malabon are home to about 1,900 students in grades K-5.
 In 2015 the new Fairfield and Malabon schools were opened, replacing the two oldest elementary buildings in the district.